-The main emphasis for someone new to HIIT should be a routine that goes hard for 60 seconds and then breaks for 1-2 minutes, depending on the exercise involved.
+The main emphasis for someone new to HIIT should be a routine that goes hard for 60 seconds and then breaks for 1-2 minutes, depending upon the exercise involved.
 As you get accustomed to HIIT, you can lower the rest-to-work ratio from 3:1 to 2:1 and eventually even 1:1.
-During the high-intensity interval, your goal should be to have your heart pumping at 85 percent of its maximum rate.
-In simple terms, on a scale of 1-10 of ease of breathing, you want to be at 8-9.
+During the high-intensity interval, your goal should be to have your heart pumping at 85% of its maximum rate.
+In simple terms, on a scale of 1-10 of ease of breathing, you want to be at an 8-9.

 With this type of training, the benefits are plentiful, including increased metabolic rate, optimal muscle building, muscle retention, fat loss, and increased calorie burn during and after the workout.
 But there’s a lot more to HIIT that can benefit you as a physique-minded athlete.
 Here are seven more reasons to pick it up: